 Your credit utilization plays an important role in your financial health -- particularly your credit score.

-Good credit utilization can make or break your credit score.
-If you want to build your credit, you will have to keep your utilization low.
+Good credit utilization can make or break your credit score and if you want to build your credit, you will have to keep your utilization low.